Medieval kings had their court jesters with whom they traded familiarity in return for a dose of reality

-Radioman (real name Craig Castaldo) is a Robin Williams lookalike (think ‘The Fisher King’ with extra beard), who gets his nickname from the the boom box radio he wears around his neck.
-He is star struck, adores the movies and has had cameo parts and appearances in over 100 productions including Spiderman 3, The Bourne Supremacy, Godzilla and Shutter Island.
+Radioman (real name Craig Castaldo) is a Robin Williams lookalike (think ‘The Fisher King’ with extra beard), who gets his nickname from the boom box radio he wears around his neck.
+He is star-struck, adores the movies and has had cameo parts and appearances in over 100 productions including Spiderman 3, The Bourne Supremacy, Godzilla and Shutter Island.

 Radioman was born in Brooklyn in 1951 and endured an abusive father and bullying at school, eventually becoming both homeless and alcoholic on the streets of New York.

 Our cheerful, but obviously dirty and smelly have-not, is a very touching sight, leaving his cockroach-infested apartment to fly to the Oscars Awards in California (he is refused entry).
 We then see him return to his lonely motel room to watch it on TV.
-He tells us engagingly about his favourite stars who have spoken to him recently – he has even recorded a conversation with Cher on the boombox round his neck.
+He tells us engagingly about his favourite stars who have spoken to him recently, he has even recorded a conversation with Cher on the boombox around his neck.

 It may be the story of one man’s struggle to find meaning to his life but it is also an expose of fame and celebrity and what these do to people.
 It is a memorable and in many ways, a humbling experience.